met4citizen/Hypergraph/README.md

 `NDX` | Index order.
 Regardless of the event ordering, always try to apply the events in the order in which rules are specified.
 `REV` | Reverse index order.

-According to the Wolfram model, applying all the overlapping matches simultaneously gives rise to quantum mechanics.
-This means that this simulator shows only one possible classical evolution of the hypergraph i.e. one branch of all the possible histories.

 ## Simulation

 Simulator currently supports two modes: `Space` and `Time`.